p0te/EERI414/Study guide sums/Readme.md

 * if you want the PDF, main.pdf is all you need
 ## To  contribute
 * add screencaps to folder "gfx"
-* add them to the latex document like the ones already there.
+* add them to the latex(main.tex) document like the ones already there.
 * or, just add the screencaps and I'll add them to the document